Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 Once you've downloaded the sample, open it using Visual Studio.
 Open the `Utils\Globals.cs` file, and replace the following values:

-- Replace the `clientId` value with the application ID you copied above.
+- Replace the `clientId` value with the application ID you copied above during App Registration.
-- Replace the `clientSecret` value with the application secret you copied above.
+- Replace the `clientSecret` value with the application secret you copied above during App Registration.

 ### Run the sample
 Start the GroupManager application, and begin by signing in as an administrator in your Azure AD tenant.
 If you don't have an Azure AD tenant for testing, you can [follow these instructions](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/) to get one.